Taiwan

 Age

-• the age gap between yourself and your child must be between 20 and 50 years but preferably 20 and 45
+• The age difference between adoptive parents and the adoptee must be between 20 and 50 years, but preferably between 20 and 45.

 Education